Spectral evolution of X-ray pulsar 4U 1901+03 during the 2019 outburst based on Insight-HXMT and NuSTAR observations: Results

 \subsection{Phase-resolved spectroscopy}

-Phase-resolved spectroscopy may serve as a unique source of information about spatial properties of the emitting region of the NS.
-For this, we first obtained the pulse profiles of all four \Nu\ observations in the full energy band using barycentrically corrected X-ray light curves (Fig.~\ref{fig:pulse-prof}).
-A detailed study on the pulse profile evolution of \source\ during the 2019 outburst was already done by \citet{LongJi2020} and \citet{Tuo2020}.
-We then performed a phased resolved spectroscopy for \source\ using NuObs3 where the 30\,keV feature is the most prominent.
-Taking into the account available counting statistics, we considered for this analysis ten equally spaced phase bins as shown in Fig.~\ref{fig:pulse-prof}.
-Each spectrum was grouped to have at least 25 counts per energy bin and fitted with our best-fit model which is {\sc phabs $\times$ (gau+cutoffpl $\times$ gabs $\times$ gabs)}.
-We had, however, to fix the width of the 30 keV absorption feature $\sigma_{\rm abs2}$ to its phase-averaged value 2.8 keV as it was not constrained in the fit due to lower count statistics.
+Phase-resolved spectroscopy may serve as a unique source of information about the spatial properties of the emitting region of the NS.
+Using the barycentrically corrected X-ray light curves, we obtained the spin periods for four \Nu\ observations following the standard epoch folding technique \citep{Leahy1983} using the {\sc efsearch} routines from the {\sc ftool} package (Table~\ref{tab:periods}).
+The epoch $T_{\rm max}$ of the maximal flux in the pulse profile used as a zero phase for the phase-resolved spectral analysis is presented in the same table for each observation.
+The spin periods and the corresponding uncertainties were obtained from a simulation of $10^3$ light curves using the count rates and corresponding errors from the original light curves \citep[see e.g.][and references therein]{2013AstL...39..375B}.
+We then obtained the pulse profiles of all four \Nu\ observations in the full energy band (Fig.~\ref{fig:pulse-prof}).
+We applied the same procedure to the \hx\ P021106008 observation in order to be able to perform a simultaneous phase-resolved analysis using NuObs3+P021106008.

-The position of the first CRSF $E_{\rm abs1}$ shows a clear dependence on the pulse phase varying in the range from 8.8 keV to 11.0 keV (see Fig.\ref{fig:phase-res}).
-Its width $\sigma_{\rm abs1}$ changes from 1.5 to 4.6 keV showing a negative correlation with $E_{\rm abs1}$.
-The line depth $D_{\rm abs1}$ also shows similar trend as $\sigma_{\rm abs1}$ varying from 0.2 to 4.0.
-We note that these results are fully consistent with those \citet{Reig2016} reported for the source using \textit{RXTE} data.
-The properties of the second absorption feature at 30\,keV demonstrate variations over the pulse as well, even if not so prominent.
-Interestingly, the behaviour of the line energy $E_{\rm abs2}$ does not replicate the behaviour of the $E_{\rm abs1}$ and shows positive correlation with the flux in the pulse profile.
-It varies in the broad range between 27.2--37.8 keV.
+A detailed study of the pulse profile evolution of \source\ during the 2019 outburst was performed by \citet{LongJi2020} and \citet{Tuo2020}.
+We then performed a phase-resolved spectroscopy for \source\ using all four data sets.
+We find that the dependence of the model parameters on the spin phase is very similar for all the observations and does not depend on the source luminosity.
+We therefore discuss the results of the phase-resolved analysis mostly for data set \#3 (NuObs3+P021106008) where the 30\,keV feature is most prominent.
+Taking into the account the available counting statistics, we considered ten equally spaced phase bins for this analysis as shown in Fig.~\ref{fig:pulse-prof}.
+Each spectrum was fitted with our best-fit model.
+However, we had to fix the width of the 30-keV absorption feature $\sigma_{\rm abs2}$ to its phase-averaged values 5.8 keV as it was not constrained in the fits due to lower count statistics at high energies.